All Fruits A-Z

 Lemon

-Lemon Lemons are oval shaped citrus fruits with smooth porous skin.
+Lemons are oval shaped citrus fruits with smooth porous skin.
 Some of the common lemon fruits have a pointed tip on the bottom of the fruit while other lemons, such as Florida lemons are rounded at the base.
 Ponderosa lemons are quite larger in size than when compared to other lemon varieties and resemble lengthened grapefruits.
 Lemon fruits color range from greenish yellow to bright yellow.
-Lemons look very similar to limes, but lemons be likely to be a little larger and are yellow when ripe, where limes are green.
+Lemons look very similar to limes, but lemons likely to be a little larger and are yellow when ripe, where limes are green.

-Lemons are the fastest growing citrus fruit varieties and very easy to grow in containers and in anywhere in the land base.
+Lemons are the fastest growing citrus fruit varieties and very easy to grow in containers and anywhere in the land base.
 Most of the fruits are frost tender and should be covered or brought inside when temperatures reach 30 degrees.
 Varieties are available usually here as ever-bearing.

 ...Read more